Learnosity/learnosity-sdk-nodejs/README.md

 It provides a number of convenience features for developers, that make it simple to do the following essential tasks:
 * Creating signed security requests for API initialization, and
-* Interacting with the Data API.
+* Interacting with the Data API (now includes a routing layer for making HTTP requests).

 For example, the SDK helps with creating a signed request for Learnosity: